Note: Answers to FAQs about careers in heritage crime research can be found here: click click!

 14. I amassed/inherited a collection of unprovenanced antiquities/dodgy art, what should I do?

 I can’t offer you specific advice: I am not a lawyer.
 You should hire one.
-There are specialist art and cultural property lawyers and I can send you in their general direction.
+There are specialist art and cultural property lawyers to talk to.

 15. I want advice on [insert anything else]…

-I give what advice I can to students, potential students, academic colleagues, legitimate journalists, law enforcement, and individuals/groups in the developing world for free.
+If I can, I offer advice to students, potential students, academic colleagues, legitimate journalists, law enforcement, and individuals/groups in lower income countries for free.
+But see this post first.
 I warn, however, that I can’t sort out your life for you!
 Consultancy rates likely apply to anyone else.

 16. Why don’t you have comments enabled?